 possible that he worried about arousing the suspicions of the faith-police.
 How the burden of popularity weighed on him is impossible to know.
 He may

 have been secretly glad for the attention.
-Lonely and blind, perhaps it
+Lonely and blind, he perhaps

-sometimes served as a pleasant respite from work.
+sometimes found it a pleasant respite from work.
 Legend has it at any rate that

 he always played the perfect host.
 And I suspect he hated locking anyone

 Most attractive to me in Al M are his dismissal of superstitionism, which he saw

 as a ploy to entrap and dominate the gullible, and his tireless advocacy for the